multilingual-malaysian/SRJKC_resources/index.md

 #### Why do I do this?
 I am researcher in Natural Language Processing (NLP) - it is a field of applying Artificial Intelligence in Languages, both written and spoken.
 As such I am well aware of AI technologies that can be used to assist in education and in learning.
 Hence I have decided to embark on this journey to create extra resources to aid learning Chinese based on SRJCK textbooks.

-Another main motivation is my son needs extra help in his Chinese because Mandarin Chinese is not his first language.
-Happy to share the resources absolutely free to everyone.
+Another main motivation is my son needs extra help in his Chinese.
+Though ethnic Chinese but Mandarin Chinese is not his first language.
+Happy to share the resources absolutely free and hope they benefit anyone who are on the same journey.
+Tuition teachers are welcome to use them but my only request is that

 #### How it is done?
 If you spot any mistakes, you can report them by sending me the details to multilingual.malaysian@gmail.com.